rudderlabs/terraform-provider-rudderstack/docs/resources/destination_snowflake.md

 Required:

-- `bucket_name` (String) Staging GCS Object Storage Bucket Name
+- `bucket_name` (String) Specify the name of your GCS bucket where RudderStack will store the data before loading it into Snowflake.
-- `credentials` (String) GCP Service Account credentials JSON for RudderStack to use in loading data into your Google Cloud Storage
+- `credentials` (String) GCP Service Account credentials JSON for RudderStack to use in loading data into your Google Cloud Storage.
-- `storage_integration` (String) Storage Integration
+- `storage_integration` (String) Create the cloud storage integration in Snowflake and enter the name of integration.Please refer to this for more details -> https://www.rudderstack.com/docs/destinations/warehouse-destinations/snowflake/#configuring-cloud-storage-integration-with-snowflake

 <a id="nestedblock--config--s3"></a>